Conservative People's Party of Estonia: Blue Awakening movement

 The party's affiliated nationalist youth movement, Blue Awakening, with links to the pan-European Identitarian movement and the alt-right in North America, states "a new national awakening of the Estonians" as its principal aim.
 This would come as a continuation to the 19th century Estonian national awakening and the Singing Revolution, leading the way to the establishment of "an eternal Estonian ethno-state".

 Blue Awakening was founded on 30 November 2012 by Ruuben Kaalep and other youth from the Estonian Patriotic Movement.
 The young activists have been behind many of the party's protest marches.
 In addition to politics, the youth of Blue Awakening focus on art, music and right-wing philosophy such as the Traditionalist School of Julius Evola and René Guénon.
 The movement is disciplined and its activists have formed several squads.
 In 2019, it was reported that Kaalep had organised firearms training with pistols and assault rifles to youths from the Blue Awakening.
 Their activities have included rituals shaped after shamanism, and celebrations of sunrise on ancient tumuli.

 Blue Awakening was the main organiser of the annual torchlight procession through Tallinn on 24 February to commemorate the 1918 Independence Day of Estonia.
 The first such Independence Day demonstration was held in 2014.
 According to Blue Awakening, "the event is meant to honor those who have fallen for the nation of Estonia and to signify that Estonian youth have not abandoned the patriotic principles."
 The event has been condemned by the Simon Wiesenthal Center who described it as "Nuremberg-esque" and likened the ideology of the participants to that of the Estonian collaborators with the Nazi German regime during World War II.

-On 6 July 2024, Blue Awakening left EKRE to join the newly formed Estonian Nationalists and Conservatives.
+On 6 July 2024, Blue Awakening left EKRE with a plan to join the newly formed Estonian Nationalists and Conservatives.